 Why?
-Because they are willing to volunteer their time and energy toward the renewal of a company that has been on a major decline over the past 3 1/2 years.
-And with the current administrations process of conducting business, we the members, we the candidates to not fully know what we are getting ourselves into:
+Because they’re willing to volunteer their time and energy toward the renewal of a company that has been on a major decline over the past 3 3/4 years.
+And with the current administration’s closed method of conducting business, we the members, we the candidates, do not fully know what we are getting ourselves into.
+For example:

-2021 Nationals Contract with Professional Organizer – We know the 2021 Nationals will be in Atlanta and was granted to a Professional Organizer that is also a Member of the Prof Council.
-We don’t know the terms of the arrangement and why the Board shifted their responsibility from running this event back to a 3rd party.
+- 2021 Nationals Contract with Professional Organizer – We know the 2021 Nationals will be in Atlanta and was granted to a Professional Organizer that is also a Member of the Prof Council.
+We don’t know the terms of the arrangement and why the Board shifted their responsibility from running this event back to an outside party.

-Association Management Company Contract – We know the current board fired 3 support employees of USA Dance and shifted their work to a new “association management company”.
-What we don’t know is the terms of that agreement and who inside USA Dance is interfacing and training this group.
+- Association Management Company Contract – We know the current board fired 3 support employees of USA Dance and shifted their work to a new “association management company”.
+What we don’t know are the terms of that agreement and who inside USA Dance is interfacing and training this group.
 We are told the cost is 50% of the employees but that services are hourly based – so how can we know.

-The Funding of the NY – NQE – The Manhattan Amateur Classic (MAC) was reported to be funded by the National Treasury, in excess of $42,000 in 2019.
-There is no report of how much social dance member money was diverted to cover the shortfall for the 2020 event.
+- The Funding of the NY – NQE – The Manhattan Amateur Classic (MAC) was reported to be funded by the National Treasury, in excess of $42,000 in 2019.
+There is no clear report of how much social dance member money was diverted to cover the shortfall for the 2020 event.
 However the AGM-2020 Treasurer’s report shows a new line item of Receivable at $91,433 which looks the 2019 + 2020 loan to the MAC.

-Budget – and speaking of finances… none of us know how much money is left in the bank or what other member services are scheduled to be cut.
+- Budget – and speaking of finances… none of us know how much money is left in the bank or what other member services are scheduled to be cut.
 We know the current Board removed American Dancer in print (Dec-2018), and recently slashed the financial support for athletes representing the USA at World Championships – but we don’t know why.